GoogleCloudPlatform/cortex-data-foundation/README.md

 We provide a replication solution based on Python scripts scheduled in [Apache Airflow](https://airflow.apache.org/) and [Salesforce Bulk API 2.0](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/bulk_api_2_0.htm).
 These Python scripts can be adapted and scheduled in the tool of choice.

 There are three sets of processing options for data integration:
-- API call and load into RAW, updating existing records if needed
+- API call and load into Raw datasets, updating existing records if needed
 - Source-to-target structure mapping views
 - CDC processing scripts

 If you have datasets already loaded through a different tool in append-always mode, the CDC processing scripts contain mapping files to map the schema of the tables as generated by your tool into the names and data types of the structure required by the reporting views in Cortex Data Foundation.
 You can also add custom fields in the schema definition so they are incorporated in the CDC processing.

- ❗For CDC scripts to work, the **Id** for each API (e.g., `Account Id`) and the [**SystemModStamp**](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/system_fields.htm) need to be present in the source table.
-These fields should either have their original name (Id, SystemModstamp) or being mapped respectively to the {object_name}Id and SystemModstamp.
+> **Note**: For CDC scripts to work, the **Id** for each API (e.g., `Account Id`) and the [**SystemModStamp**](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/system_fields.htm) need to be present in the source table.
+These fields should either have their original name (`Id`, `SystemModstamp`) or being mapped respectively to the `{object_name}` `Id` and `SystemModstamp`.
+>

-For example, the source table with data of Account object should have original Id and SystemModstamp fields.
-If these fields have different names, then src/SFDC/src/table_schema/accounts.csv file must be updated with id field's name mapped to AccountId and whatever system modification timestamp field mapped to SystemModstamp.
+> For example, the source table with data of Account object should have original `Id` and `SystemModstamp` fields.
+If these fields have different names, then `src/SFDC/src/table_schema/accounts.csv` file must be updated with id field's name mapped to `AccountId` and whatever system modification timestamp field mapped to `SystemModstamp`.

 If you already have the replication and CDC working for Salesforce APIs and only need the mapping, you can edit the [mapping files](https://github.com/GoogleCloudPlatform/cortex-salesforce/tree/main/src/table_schema) to generate views that translate the structure generated by the integration tool to the structure expected by Cortex Data Foundation reporting views.

 ### Salesforce data requirements
-*   The structure of the source tables follows *snake_case* naming in plural, i.e. `some_objects`.
+*   The structure of the source tables follows *snake_case* naming in plural, i.e., `some_objects`.
 The columns have the same data types as how Salesforce represents them internally.
 Some fields have been renamed for better readability in the reporting layer.
 *   Any required tables that did not exist within the raw dataset will be created as empty tables during deployment.
 This is to ensure the CDC deployment step runs correctly.
 *  If required, for CDC scripts to work, the **Id** for each API (e.g., `Account Id`) and the [**SystemModStamp**](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/system_fields.htm) need to be present in the source table.
 The provided RAW processing scripts fetch these fields automatically from the APIs and update the target replication table.
 *  The provided RAW processing scripts do not require additional change data capture processing.
 This behavior is set during deployment by default.